What trends are there in the literature? Literary directions (theoretical material)

 7. Representatives of the lower classes are endowed with a rich spiritual world.

-8. Comes to replace romanticism and exists to this day.
+8. Replaces romanticism and exists to this day.

-9. Unusual and exotic image of events, landscape, people.
+9. Unusual and exotic depiction of events, landscapes, people.

-10. The division of comedy heroes into positive and negative.
+10. Dividing comedy heroes into positive and negative.

-11. The work shows a special interest in the surrounding reality, the ideal world is opposed to the real one.
+11. The work shows a special interest in the surrounding reality, the ideal world is contrasted with the real.

-12. A hero is judged by how he knows how to show feelings, and not by how much he brings to the state.
+12. A hero is judged by how he can show feelings, and not by the benefit he brings to the state.

 II.
 What literary movement do the works belong to?